TheContrappostoShop/Prometheus_Config/README.md

 To install the NanoDLP configuration, you will need to import it from within NanoDLP.

-First, go to the NanoDLP web UI, and select the "generic" distribution, to finish setup--it should be the first option presented.
+First, go to the NanoDLP web UI, and select the "NanoDLP" distribution, to finish setup--it should be the first option presented.
 After you select it, NanoDLP will restart, and you will need to refresh the page.